robdyke/dotfiles/README.md

 remastered xubuntu LiveCD with dotfiles preinstalled.
 I use this preconfigured with `./install-naggie.sh` to allow me to start using new or foreign PCs immediately.

+It will soon be replaced with an arch equivalent.

 # Mode of operation